elprofesor96/operation.repo/README.md

 You can then create a backup file where you can send to your project manager review or to your client, etc

+## Repo Files
+- .auditignore

+ignore files from backup and remove
 ## Example
 ```bash
 audit init